jdegand/link-sharing-app-frontend/README.md

 - Drag and Drop functionality on Preview page
 - Testing (I left the Karma and Jasmine packages installed)
 - TypeScript improvements.
 Zod?
-- Handle failed submit -> need to loop through controls and mark them as touched or dirty to get inline errors to display
 - Best to refactor `Preview` template into more components?
 - Convert class based interceptor into a functional interceptor?
 Refresh token expiration ?